mweiss17/SEVN/README.md

 - [High resolution](https://sevn.s3.amazonaws.com/SEVN-high-res-images.zip) (Warning!
 48 GB of images)

 ### Dataset pre-processing
-For more information about the data-preprocessing and the data format consult the `README` in the [SEVN-data](https://github.com/simonchamorro/SEVN-data) github repository.
+For more information about the data-preprocessing and the data format consult the `README` in the [SEVN-data](https://github.com/mweiss17/SEVN-data) github repository.

 ## Training
-For more information about how to train an agent on SEVN consult the `README` in the [SEVN Model Github repo](https://github.com/simonchamorro/SEVN-model/tree/master/sevn_model).
+For more information about how to train an agent on SEVN consult the `README` in the [SEVN Model Github repo](https://github.com/mweiss17/SEVN-model/tree/master/sevn_model).

 ## For more information
 [Creating a Navigation Assistant for the Visually Impaired](https://github.com/mweiss17/SEVN/blob/master/docs/01-article-env-introduction.md)

 ## Built With
 * [OpenAI Gym](https://github.com/openai/gym) - A toolkit for developing and comparing reinforcement learning algorithms

 ## Authors
+Accepted to CoRL 2019

 Martin Weiss, Simon Chamorro, Roger Girgis, Margaux Luck, Samira Ebrahimi Kahou, Joseph Paul Cohen, Derek Nowrouzezahrai, Doina Precup, Florian Golemo, Chris Pal

 ## License